themagicalmammal/howtolinux/README.md

 ```
 I have not listed **Chromium** since it needs snap to install.<br />

-**You should always keep a Non-Chrome based browser to be on the safe side because in case of driver/library error which bugs Chromium-based browsers, Non-Chromium-based browsers can help you out.** <br /> <br />
+**In case of driver/library error which bugs on Chromium-based browsers, Non-Chromium-based browsers can help you out.** <br /> <br />
 To remove Firefox (Not Recommended)
 ```bash
 sudo apt remove --purge firefox*